nifcloud/ansible-role-nifcloud/library/documents/nifcloud_volume.md

-# niftycloud_volume - Attach the volume to an instance in NIFCLOUD
+# nifcloud_volume - Attach the volume to an instance in NIFCLOUD

 * [Synopsis](#synopsis)
 * [Requirements](#requirements)